UC Irvine Anteaters men's basketball: NCAA Division I tournament results

 The Anteaters have appeared in the NCAA Division I Tournament two times.
 Their combined record is 1–2.

 NCAA Division II tournament results

 The Anteaters have appeared in the NCAA Division II Tournament four times.
 Their combined record is 2–6.

 NIT results

-The Anteaters have appeared in seven National Invitation Tournaments (NIT).
-Their combined record is 2–7.
+The Anteaters have appeared in nine National Invitation Tournaments (NIT).
+Their combined record is 6–9.

 CIT results

 The Anteaters have appeared in two CollegeInsider.com Postseason Tournaments (CIT).
 Their combined record is 4–2.

 Honors and awards

 Retired numbers

 The Anteaters retired their first number in program history in 1995, honoring number 44 for All-American Kevin Magee.
 He was joined by Scott Brooks when his number 12 was retired on November 30, 2019.